NervanaSystems/ngraph/python/README.md

 boost on any existing hardware targets in your neural network: both GPUs and CPUs.
-Using its flexible infrastructure, you will find it becomes much easier to create Deep Learning (DL) models that can adhere to the "write once, run anywhere" mantra that enable your AI solutions to easily go from concept to production to scale.
+Using its flexible infrastructure, you will find it becomes much easier to create Deep Learning (DL) models that can adhere to the "write once, run anywhere" mantra that enables your AI solutions to easily go from concept to production to scale.

 Frameworks using nGraph to execute workloads have shown [up to 45X] performance